-Chief of Detectives Robert Boyce has said police spoke to several people involved in her personal life, including an ex-boyfriend, who is not a suspect.
-Investigators also reviewed surveillance video in the area, but “haven’t found any video evidence at all to show anybody lingering.”
+Chief of Detectives Robert Boyce said police spoke to several people involved in her personal life, including an ex-boyfriend, who was not a suspect.
+Investigators also reviewed surveillance video in the area, but didn’t find “any video evidence at all to show anybody lingering.”

 On Aug.
 31, police released a sketch of a possible witness to the murder.
-Boyce said the individual is not considered a suspect, but hoped he may have more information about the incident.
-The sketch spurred more tips, but police still do not have a suspect.
+Boyce said the individual was not considered a suspect, but hoped he may have more information about the incident.
+The sketch spurred more tips, but police still did not have a suspect.

-On Sept.
-12, “Crime Watch Daily With Chris Hansen,” published video surveillance that shows Vetrano running on a street adjacent to the park, but Boyce said the video does not provide any clues about who killed her.
+“Crime Watch Daily With Chris Hansen” published video surveillance on Sept.
+12 that shows Vetrano running on a street adjacent to the park, but Boyce said the video did not provide any clues about who killed her.